Chat with us, powered by LiveChat

 Perhaps the most important responsibility that comes with recruitment is to be familiar with the legislation set in place by governing bodies.
 To a lay person, police checks might seem like a no-brainer requirement that should be asked when applying for any job.
 This, however, is not always the case.

 Some jobs legally require applicants to be clear of any criminal history.
-For these jobs, it would be fair to require a police check for employment.
+For these jobs, it would be fair to require a Nationally Coordinated Criminal History Check for employment.
 But other jobs do not have direct legal requirements.
 Even so, the employers can still ask about their criminal record only if there is a connection between the inherent requirements of the job and the criminal history.

 The tricky part is knowing which rules apply to your particular state or area.
 Though most of these rules are applicable nationwide, some states have more specific rules on the matter.
 So, make sure to stay on the loop when it comes to changes and amendments in police checking.
 Having legal advice would also be best when dealing with this requirement.